AminaPitsenko/Test-Flexbox-Page/README.md

-This is just small page, which is made with Flexbox.
+This is just a small page, which is made with Flexbox.